Washingtonia: Extant species

+There are two recognized species in the genus Washingtonia: W. filifera and W. robusta.
+The commonly cultivated W. × filibusta is a hybrid between the two.
+Some recent research has suggested that these taxa may instead represent a single species with a gradient of subspecies.

 The fruit is edible, and was used by Native American people as a minor food source.
 They are also eaten by birds, which disperse the seeds in their droppings after digesting the fruit pulp.
 Washingtonia species are also used as food plants by the larvae of some Lepidoptera species, including Paysandisia archon.

 Both species are cultivated as ornamental trees, widely planted in California, Florida, Texas, extreme southwest Utah, Arizona, southern New Mexico, South Carolina, and southern areas of North Carolina.
 It is also cultivated in the Mediterranean region in southern Europe and north Africa, parts of Australia, and the leeward sides of the Hawaiian Islands.
 W. filifera is modestly hardy in drier climate and able to survive brief temperatures in the vicinity of -15 °C (10 °F), provided the air and soil are not too wet, and the afternoon temperatures are not too cold.
 Intolerance of wet, prolonged cold is the main reason the filifera species cannot grow in temperate climates.
 W. robusta is less sensitive to moisture than filifera, but far more easily damaged by cold.

 The genus is named after George Washington.